Five Main Stages of Biofilm Formation

 Biofilms form in a predictable but complex fashion, beginning when planktonic cells adhere to a surface in a weak, reversible, and non-specific manner and begin to excrete EPS.
 This is the first in a series of five main stages of biofilm formation that include: (i) the reversible attachment phase; (ii) the irreversible attachment phase, where interaction between surfaces and lipopolysaccharides found on hair-like bacterial appendages (pili or fimbriae) form tight ionic attachments; (iii) production of EPS by the cells forming the biofilm; (iv) biofilm maturation during which cells grow, cell density increases, and cells synthesize and release signaling molecules allowing them to sense and communicate with each other; and (v) dispersal or detachment phase, where the cells depart in large numbers to become planktonic cells again.

-Download our white paper, Biofilms: A Persistent Challenge to the Dairy Industry, for additional insights and knowledge about biofilms and the vigilance required to detect, isolate, and eliminate them.
+Download our white papers, Biofilms: A Persistent Challenge to the Dairy Industry and Silent Signals: How Bacterial Communication Shapes Biofilms, for additional insights and knowledge about biofilms and the vigilance required to detect, isolate, and eliminate them.